Anatomy - Eyelid

 - Because SPF rating does not acknowledge the specific amount of absorption in the UVB range and the FDA does not have a monograph for UVA production.
 There is no definitive measure in the United States to assess the efficacy of a suntan product for UVA and UVB production

-- Did you know that several sunscreens break down within hours and must be reapplied often?
+- Did you know that various sunscreens break down within hours and must be reapplied often?

 - Recent medical studies have proven that products utilizing Avobenzone (Parsol 1789) degrade and lose their ability to block further radiation.
 This degradation occurs upon exposure to sunlight!
 Other studies have demonstrated that a chemical reaction can occur with the active Methoxycinnamate ingredient destroying it and leaving users susceptible to large UVB exposure.